 “This is why maintenance is such an important thing to get right.
 It is the only chance you really have to impress a tenant after they’ve been impressed enough by your property to move in in the first place.
 And since many tenants pay by check or mail, it’s really the only face-to-face contact many ever have with management after the lease signing.”

-And if a property management company is failing you in this regard, you should seriously considering switching.
+And if a property management company is failing you in this regard, you should seriously consider switching.

 3. Master tenant relations.

 Even when you are in an antagonistic situation with a tenant, you need to learn to speak and negotiate with them in a way that will reduce hostility as much as possible.
 Approaching tenant relations with a “team spirit” versus a competitive one can work miracles.
 Indeed, my brother once succeeded in convincing a tenant who wanted to sue us to change her mind and want to rent from us again over the course of a one-hour conversation!

 Say you have a tenant who is angry with you over whatever issue, perhaps a late rent charge or maintenance fee.
 Be fair but firm and do not become accusatory.
 Don’t say, “You did this,” or “You did that.”
 Instead, make yourself the tenant’s ally.
 Be on the same team, as I described here: